The Portuguese Diasporas in Asia

-Finally, the success of the Asian trade using Portuguese methods of cultural accommodation provided a template for social relations that were nurtured in Goa and Macau, and later adopted to some degree by the British in Hong Kong.
-Policies that emphasized incorporation through cultural acceptance (at least in theory), rather than conquest, suggested a different style of colonization.
-This led to less conflicted alliances, particularly between the Portuguese in Macau and the newly arrived English, who sought advice and depended on long standing Portuguese relations with the Chinese to establish their own presence in the Far East.
+Finally, the success of the Asian trade using Portuguese methods of commercial accommodation provided a template for social relations that developed in Macau, which were later adopted to some degree by the British in Hong Kong.
+Policies that emphasized incorporation through cultural acceptance (at least in theory), rather than conquest, suggested a different style of colonization in Macau, as opposed to more repressive policies in Portuguese Goa.
+This led to less conflicted alliances, particularly when the English arrived in Macau to seek advice and entre’ to long standing relations with the Chinese to establish their own trade in the Far East.

-In many respects, therefore, the emergence of the Macanese, as mixed-race Portuguese with cultural ties to many Lusitanian outposts in Asia, was largely responsible for laying the foundations of the China Trade.
+In many respects, therefore, the emergence of the Macanese, as mixed-race Portuguese with cultural ties to many outposts in Asia, was largely responsible for laying the foundations of the China Trade.
 It was they who inherited Albuquerque’s maritime empire in the Far East after 1600, and maintained lucrative trade relations with Japan and China.
-It was also these same mixed-race Portuguese who re-established trade with China despite dynastic changes.
+It was also these same mixed-race Portuguese who re-established trade with China after the fall of the Ming dynasty and rise of the Manchus.
 And it was under the guidance of the Macanese in Macau that the British East India Company and the great number of private traders from many other nations in the 18th century first encountered the resources of China.

 By the middle of the 19th century, following the end of the Opium War, many young Macanese translators, clerks, bookkeepers, compositors, physicians and merchants followed the British to Hong Kong as the China Trade entered its next phase.
-Further research on the Macanese in this new setting will shed light on the third diaspora in their history, as well as on their long forgotten contributions to British development in Hong Kong.
+Further research on the Macanese in this new setting will shed light on their long forgotten contributions to British development in Hong Kong.
 An assessment of the fourth Macanese migration from Hong Kong after World War II will bring that history up to date.
 Only then will the significance of the “Macanese Diaspora” be understood in the context of Asia’s recent development as an emerging region.